Investigational Drugs, Agents, Biologics

 Submission: When the research involves a drug, agent or biologic, the Principal Investigator provides information on the drug, agent or biologic in the initial application via iRIS including but not limited to:

 - Rationale for exemption, if PI determines that IND is not required

 - If the source is not a FDA licensed facility, details regarding the purity, quality, stability and sterility of the test article

 - Plan for storage, dispensing, preparation and administration of test article.

 - List of investigators authorized to prescribe.

-Review: ORSC Staff will verify the IND number provided by matching the information on the sponsor protocol, communication from sponsor or communication from FDA.
+Review: IRB staff will verify the IND number provided by matching the information on the sponsor protocol, communication from sponsor or communication from FDA.
 When a UTHealth investigator is the sponsor-investigator and holds the IND, communication from the FDA must be submitted for verification of IND number.
 When research involves a drug or a biologic and there is no IND, the convened IRB will determine if the following criteria for IND exemption are met::

 - it is not intended to be reported to FDA in support of a new indication for use or to support any other significant change in the labeling for the drug;